 1. Garnish Island, County Cork – like a trip to the Mediterranean

-In at number one we have Garnish Island.
+In at number one we have Garnish Island, which is one of the highlights of the Ring of Beara and a hidden gem in County Cork.
 Just Wow!
 Arrive here, and you’ll think you have arrived at a Mediterranean villa.
 There are so many manicured gardens and walls, 15 acres to be exact.
 The island is easy to reach, and this paradise is home to many seals, and we can understand why.

 Alas, we have finished our top 10, however, with 80 islands to explore, we could have gone further with our list.
 It’s not until you look at serene places such as our own islands that you realize how lucky we are to have everything on our doorstep.
 We encourage you to get out there and explore these hidden treasures.